-If an app on your Apple Watch unexpectedly quits, stops responding or won’t open, there's a solution to that.
-Just follow this step-by-step tutorial to learn how to force-quit any misbehaving app on your Apple wearable device like a pro.
+If an app on your Apple Watch unexpectedly quits, stops responding, freezes, crashes, or won’t open, there’s a solution to that.
+Just follow this step-by-step tutorial to learn how to force quit a misbehaving app on your Apple Watch running any recent version of watchOS, including watchOS 8.

 One of my major pet peeves is seeing people double press the Home button and force quit applications thinking it will help them save battery.
 I spent close to 2,000 words explaining why this is a terrible idea, and Apple itself has said force quitting should only be done when an app is unresponsive, yet people keep doing it.